 For example, in the “Orange” model I have applied the following logic in measuring maturity as shown in Figure 6.

 The process of measuring starts at the level of dimensions: process, data, tools, roles.
 The level of the maturity of each sub-capability is the average of the maturity of its dimensions.
 The level of the maturity of data management as a whole is the average of the maturity of each underlying sub-capability.

 By now, you should be able to measure the maturity of data management in your company.

 Last year (2019), I have developed a short data management maturity scan that can guide you through a quick assessment of your current situation with data management.
 You are very welcome to perform this scan.

 The results of this scan are being collected anonymously.
-During the first 9 months in 2019, around 70 participants have performed this scan.
+During the first 9 months of 2019, around 70 participants have performed this scan.
 I found that these first results have exposed some quite interesting patterns I have published them in the Data Management assessment review.